bisgardo/M-O/README.md

 ## Defining actions

+### File action (enabled by loading `action/load-file.sh`)

-When a directory `dir` containing the file `dir/.MO` is entered or left, M-O will source this file and expose a number of dynamically scoped local variables to it.
+When a directory `dir` containing the file `dir/.M-O` is entered or left, this file will be sourced and the actions defined within it be executed (as defined by the event handler).
-The two most important of these variables are `on_enter` and `on_leave`.
-The script may overwrite these variables in order to bind actions to the enter/leave events as described above.
-As such, these variables may be thought of as the script's return values and will be referred to as the "return variables".
+Note that while any arbitrary shell code can be run this way, only the functions exposed by the event handler (see above) should be used (unless the code is pure).

 The following other variables that M-O exposes to `.MO` provide context that help make the files more generic: